Nesting statistics in the O(n) loop model on random planar maps: Comparison with nesting in CLE via KPZ

 and using \eqref{lambdanu},

 This in turn gives for each $i=1,2$,

-so that both saddle-points $t_1^*$ and $t_2^*$ for $t_1$ and $t_2$ are located at the same point $t^*$ as in \eqref{Atstar} in the case of the disk topology.
+so that both saddle points $t_1^*$ and $t_2^*$ for $t_1$ and $t_2$ are located at the same point $t^*$ as in \eqref{Atstar} in the case of the disk topology.
 We thus have at this double saddle point

 Setting:

 we deduce \begin{theorem} The large deviations function $\widehat{\Theta}(p)$ which governs the quantum nesting probability of ${\rm CLE}_{\kappa}$ on $\widehat{\mathbb{C}}$,

 is related to the large deviations function $\Theta(p)$ for the disk topology (Theorem~\ref{theo:LambdaQ}) by